fabianortega08/HCIProject-2/README.md

 # Premier League 2019  App

-This is a beginner-friendly Streamlit web application that shows Premier League 2019 match data using the [API-Football](https://www.api-football.com/) API.
+This is a Streamlit web application that shows Premier League 2019 match data using the [API-Football](https://www.api-football.com/) API.
 The app displays match results, team standings, player information, and a basic interactive map that shown locations of the premier league teams stadiums.